brage-andreas/doctor-large/README.md

 ## Quick start

 1. Create a `.env` file and populate it.
 Use `.env.example` as a reference.
-2. Install PostgreSQL and Node.js.
+2. Install `PostgreSQL` and `Node.js`.
 3. Create a server with name `postgres` and password `admin`.
 4. Create a database called `doctor-large`.
 5. Run `npm install`
 5. Run `npx prisma db push`.
 6. Run `npm run start`.

-## Publish or remove commands
+## Put or clear commands

 1. Populate the `CLIENT_ID` key in your `.env` file with your bot's user id.

-	(Optional) Populate the `GUILD_ID` key in your `.env` file with your desired guild's ID.
+2. (Optional) Populate the `GUILD_ID` key in your `.env` file with your desired guild's ID.

-2. Run `npm run commands:put` or `npm run commands:clear` to put or clear commands.
+3. Run `npm run commands:put` or `npm run commands:clear` to put or clear commands.

 ## Creating commands

-- Commands go in `./src/commands/*`.
+- Commands go in `./src/commands/*`
-- Commands can be nested one layer (`./src/commands/**/*`).
+- Commands can be nested one layer (`./src/commands/**/*`)
-- Files can be prefixed with `mod.` to be ignored.
+- Files can be prefixed with `mod.` to be ignored
-- Files can be nested at least two layers deep to be ignored.
+- Files can be nested at least two layers deep to be ignored
-- Commands must export a function `getCommand` that when called returns a function returning an object implementing the `CommandExport` type.
+- Commands must export a function `getCommand` that when called returns a function returning an object implementing the `CommandExport` type

 ### File structure example:
 ```